Your amp might need one or more new tubes if its volume, tone, or punch has gotten

-quickly find your problem tube.
+quickly find the problem tube.

-probably need cleaning or contact tensioning.
+may need cleaning or tightening.

 Replacing all the tubes can be costly

-POWER tubes are the big ones.
+POWER & RECTIFIER TUBES are the bigger ones.

 due to weak power tubes or a weak rectifier tube.